bisdn/bisdn.github.io/limitations_and_known_issues.md

 # Limitations

+## Traffic redirected to controller via ACL flows is counted as dropped

+Traffic redirected to the controller via ACL flows that would have been dropped otherwise is still counted as dropped in port statistics.

 ## Some Forward Error Correction (FEC) modes may be unavailable

 Depending on the switch ASIC used, some FEC modes may be unavailable to configure: